pp19dd/wp-cron/README.md

 #### What the script does

 First, it makes sure another copy of itself isn't running.
 If it is, it exits.
 Otherwise, it grabs a list of blogs from MySQL and loops through them, pulling up `/wp-cron.php?doing_wp_cron`.
 The script then sleeps for 5 seconds and moves onto the next entry.
-If any of the entries fails (does not return HTTP status code 200), it exits.
+If any of the entries fail (does not return HTTP status code 200), it exits.

 #### Why?